akun1/Randy/README.md

 ## Usage

 As of now, there's a default random generator.
+All you have to do is ```import Randy``` on the file you need to use it in and then call the ```getDefaultRandom``` function with the type of random text you want as the argument.
+All the types of random text can be found below.
 Here are all the calls and sample outputs:

 **Calls:**